transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

 And I decided to put up the money to do that and that's how we started BitInstant.
 And BitInstant essentially allowed people to walk into places like 7-Eleven, CVS, the winery, banks, you know, Bank of America, Citi bank, Wells Fargo.
 They deposit money into our accounts or into like 7-Eleven or Walmart or whatever.
-And we then fund their exchange accounts or give them bitcoin directly and then we wait the week or so until these banks would settle with us or 7-Eleven would settle with us and ends up being something that people really needed.
+And we then fund their <a href="/bitcoin-venture-investing/">exchange accounts</a>
+ or give them bitcoin directly and then we wait the week or so until these banks would settle with us or 7-Eleven would settle with us and ends up being something that people really needed.

 </p><p>

-And we, at one point, we're doing a few million dollars a day and maybe thirty fourty percent of all bitcoin transactions were being brought and sold through us and we were the primary retail method.
+And we, at one point, we're doing a few million dollars a day and maybe thirty, fourty percent of all <a href="/dollars-to-bitcoin/">bitcoin transactions</a>
+ were being brought and sold through us and we were the primary retail method.
 You know, what I was always saying was that exchanges should be the average person buying under $10,000 worth of bitcoin should not be going to exchange.
-No one should be going to exchanges anymore at all but if someone buy under ten thousand should be buying at retail from Coinbase.
+No one should be going to exchanges anymore at all but if someone buy under ten thousand should be buying at retail from <a href="/coinbase/">Coinbase</a>.
 There's a new company Celery that is just opening up.

 </p><p>